workergnome/datastories/source/homework/homework_1.html.md

 * Why you chose the colors you chose.
 * Why you chose the type of chart you chose.

-**This assignment is due Monday, April 27th, before class.
+**This assignment is due Monday, March 27th, before class.
 Please don't modify your spreasheet after submitting it.**